jimmyMsh/CS-111-Projects/Polygon Transformer/README.md

 ## Weather Generator
-The Weather Generator is a Java program that simulates and analyzes weather forecasts, focusing on predicting whether a day will be "wet" (with measurable precipitation) or "dry."
-The program requires knowledge of probability, statistics, and data manipulation in Java, making it suitable for those with intermediate Java experience.
-It demonstrates the application of computational methods to long-range climate pattern predictions, which is an essential skill for those seeking careers in meteorology, climate science, or related fields.

-Detailed description for the file with the actual program:

 Weather Generator: A Java Library for Weather Forecast Simulations and Analysis The Weather Generator is a Java program that simulates and analyzes weather forecasts, with an emphasis on predicting whether a day will be "wet" (having measurable precipitation) or "dry."
 To implement this program, a strong foundation in probability, statistics, and data manipulation using Java is necessary.
 The project showcases the application of computational techniques to predict long-range climate patterns, which is crucial for those pursuing careers in meteorology, climate science, or related fields.